-The aim of this document is to provide a basis for the development of a site specific protocol for the collection of tissue specimens in a sterile manner under appropriate consent, given appropriately labelled identifiers, and that the samples are in the custody of the personnel responsible for tissue collection or securely and temporarily stored before transport, processing and storage.
-In scenarios where tissue is limited, or the architecture of the specimen must be preserved, for assessment by pathology, or in other ways important to the current standard of care for the patient.
+The aim of this document is to provide a basis for the development of a site specific protocol for the collection of tissue and fluid specimens in a sterile manner under appropriate consent, given appropriately labelled identifiers, and that the samples are in the custody of the personnel responsible for tissue collection or securely and temporarily stored before transport, processing and storage.
+In scenarios where there is a sufficient volume of specimen that removing some of this material will in no way effect the current standard of care for the patient.